The first BART to OAK vehicle has begun testing!

 Partners and Funding

-The total project budget for the OAC project is approximately $484 million.
+The total project budget for the BART to OAK project is approximately $484 million.
 The entire project has been a collaborative partnership between BART, the Federal Transit Administration, the Alameda County Transportation Improvement Authority (ACTIA), the Alameda County Congestion Management Agency (ACCMA), the Metropolitan Transportation Commission (MTC), California Department of Transportation (Caltrans), the California Transportation Commission (CTC), the City of Oakland and the Port of Oakland.

 In July 2010 project funding partners developed a funding plan to address the loss of $70 million in previously anticipated federal stimulus funds, and are in the process of being considered by the various agency boards.
 The loss of stimulus funding is primarily offset by $35 million from new sources, better bid pricing than anticipated and increased debt financing.
 The funding plan is within the borrowing limits established by the BART Board of Directors in May 2009.